Ph4ntom01/traefik-docker-ark/README.md

 ### Commands

-By using the command `?help`, the bot will send a private message containing all the commands.
+By using the `?help` command, the bot sends a private message containing all the commands.